About the project

 The research collects data via surveys and interviews with employers, disabled people (i.e., those who have an impairment, chronic health concern, learning difficulty, mental health difficulties or who are neurodivergent) and relevant stakeholders including representatives from non-governmental organizations (NGOs) and policymakers.
 There are three main components to the project and ways that you could participate as follows:

-Employer perspectives: Participating in a survey and follow-up interview to understand the impacts of digital technologies, AI and automation on your organization and your employees including disabled workers.
+Employer perspectives: Gathering insights from employers via a survey and interviews to understand the impacts of digital technologies, AI and automation including for disabled employees at the organization level.

-Employee perspectives: Providing access to your employees as research participants to complete a survey and follow-up interviews collecting data on their experiences of their job, current level of use of digital technologies and AI in their job (even if they don’t use them currently), and perceptions around the impacts of digital technologies and AI in the future.
+Employee perspectives: Capturing the voice of disabled people through survey and interview data collection on their experiences of their job, current level of use of digital technologies and AI in their job (even if they don’t use them currently), and perceptions around the impacts of digital technologies and AI in the future.